In the Heat of the Night (TV series): Themes

-The show dealt with a variety of issues over the seasons, including racism, police brutality, interracial relationships, rape, hate crimes, drug trafficking, drug addiction, teen pregnancy, adultery, alcoholism, AIDS, misogyny, incest, child abuse, sexual harassment, illegal immigration, euthanasia, anti-Semitism, political corruption, prostitution, domestic violence, mental disorders, dysfunctional families, suicide, capital punishment, poverty and drunk driving.
+For a small town, Sparta certainly had its share of controversies, malefactions and corruption.
+The show dealt with a variety of relevant issues over the seasons, topics some other dramas purposely avoided, including racism, police brutality, interracial relationships, rape, poverty, hate crimes, drug trafficking, drug addiction, teen pregnancy, adultery, alcoholism, AIDS, environmental crimes, abortion, incest, child abuse, sexual harassment, illegal immigration, euthanasia, anti-Semitism, labor strikes, political corruption, prostitution, domestic violence, mental disorders, dysfunctional families, suicide, capital punishment, and drunk driving.

 Broadcast history

 The series debuted as a midseason replacement for the NBC series J.J.
-Starbuck, premiering on March 6, 1988.
+Starbuck, premiering on Sunday, March 6, 1988, before moving into its regular time slot on Tuesday nights.
 The series ran on the network until May 19, 1992, when it moved to CBS and aired until May 16, 1995.